Which country is cheaper, Switzerland or Belgium?

-Visitors can fill many days exploring the museums and attractions around Switzerland.
+Many visitors head to Switzerland specifically to visit some of its top-rated museums and other sights.
 Multiple cities offer plenty of opportunities to explore museums.
 Basel, for example, is known as the city of museums because it offers so many from art to culture to toys to science.
 Bern, Geneva, Zurich, and Lucerne also have museums of all types, whether they showcase art, history, technology, or culture.
 There's a museum for everyone here.

-You'll find fairly similar levels of culture, arts, and history when visiting both Belgium and Switzerland.
+You'll find great culture, arts, and history when visiting both Belgium and Switzerland.

 See also 14 Free Things to do in Brussels.

-Switzerland is an extremely popular destination for those that want to visit historical and cultural sights and attractions, as it offers plenty.
+Switzerland has many famous historic and cultural sights and attractions worth visiting, and is one of the main reasons why poeple come here.
 The cities here have a culture and history all of their own.
 With museums, castles, restaurants, cafes, and beautiful architecture, the Swiss cities offer plenty of historical and cultural activities.
 Even the countryside provides opportunities to understand the idyllic and mountainous lifestyle of the region.

-The nightlife in Belgium has something for everybody.
+Many people head to Belgium for the nightlife scene.
 As the largest city, Brussels not only draws the biggest crowds in the evenings, but has also earned itself a reputation as a party-oriented city at night.
 With dozens of nightclubs offering every type of music, to the vibrant bar and pub scene, as well as the theater and fine dining offerings, Brussels has an active scene for both locals and visitors alike.
 Some of the best spots in Brussels include Madame Moustache, the Music Village, Fuse, and Spirito.
 Antwerp also offers its share of nightlife.
 Dozens of bars and clubs come alive at night here also.
 Ghent, Bruges, and other tourist destinations also offer plenty of bars and theaters, although the nightlife scene is not as active later in the night.